 “You’ll never beat us,” Buckminster gloated.

 Timoshenko laughed, then continued: “American hubris is both your best and worst quality.
-It imbues you with the confidence to confront any matter but it blinds you to the possibility of catastrophe.
+It fills you with the confidence to confront any challenge but it blinds you to the possibility of catastrophe.
 You don’t even see that we have nearly completed our own tunnel.”

 Tibbles looked at Buckminster who was silently cursing.